secops4thewin/force_directed_viz/README.md

 1. Download the app and unzip to $SPLUNK_HOME/etc/apps on your Search Head
 2. Restart Splunk
 3. Generate a search that has a 'source', 'target' and optionally a count.

-For example
+### Search Examples

 - index=firewall action=allowed | stats count by src_ip, dest_ip | table src_ip, dest_ip, count
+- sourcetype=access_combined | stats count by src_ip,uri_path

 ### Bugs
 Known - Arrows not working in IE11.
 This is a bug in IE not the code.
 To make the code flexible to exclude and include arrows I could not make this work.